30 Days Wild News Article

 Egyptian geese were introduced to Britain from Africa.
 They are now widespread in southern England.

-Jack Baddams is back to continue our behind the scenes look at the BBC Springwatch series.
+Jack is back for a third instalment of his behind the scenes look at the BBC Springwatch series.

 The Scots pine is the native pine of Scotland and once stood in huge forests.
 It suffered large declines, however, as it was felled for timber and fuel.
 Today, it is making a comeback - good news…